+If you aren’t concerned about bearded dragon coloring then you will need to observe their body posture.
 When a bearded dragon is relaxed and comfortable, it will typically be in an upright position with its head held high.
 This bearded dragon behavior is a sign that they are content and not feeling threatened.

 If a bearded dragon is feeling stressed or threatened, it may adopt a different posture, such as crouching down low to the ground or tucking its head into its chest.
 This usually means that the dragon is feeling scared or threatened and does not feel safe.